hooops/s3util/README.md

 * the `s3://` scheme must be provided.
 * the username and password correspond to access and secret key (optional)
+* The host is the name of the bucket, except for when...
 * If a `.` is included in the host, the last portion of it will be used as the region (optional).
 If you wish to use bucket names with a dot in them, you will need to suffix with the region always.